Telephone Consumer Protection Act of 1991: Major court cases

 The TCPA's constitutionality was challenged by telemarketers soon after it was enacted.
 Two cases, Moser v.
 FCC, 46 F.3d 970 (9th Cir.
 1995) cert. denied, 515 U.S. 1161 (1995) and Destination Ventures Ltd. v.
 FCC, 46 F.3d 54 (9th Cir.
 1995) effectively settled this issue finding the restrictions in the TCPA were constitutional.

 The Ninth Circuit held that the TCPA applies to unsolicited cellular telephone text messages advertising the commercial availability of goods or services as "calls" made in violation of the act: In June 2007, a ruling (later overturned) was handed down in class action case Satterfield v.
 Simon & Schuster, No. C 06-2893 CW, 2007 U.S. Dist.
 LEXIS 46325 (N.D.
 Cal.
-June 26, 2007), a case involving the transmission of SMS text messages promoting a popular author's "mobile club" to cellular phones, such as the one used by a seven-year-old child.
-The defendants, the publishing company that contracted for the transmission of the promotional messages and the service provider that actually sent the messages, argued that the named subscriber, the child's mother, had consented to the transmission of promotional messages when, to receive a free ringtone, she checked the box in an online form labeled "Yes!
+June 26, 2007), a case involving the transmission of SMS text messages promoting a popular author's "mobile club" to cellular phones, the service provider that actually sent the messages.
+The defendants, potentially 90 million dollar lawsuit against publishing giant Simon & Schuster, argued that the named subscriber, the child's mother, had consented to the transmission of promotional messages when, to receive a free ringtone, she checked the box in an online form labeled "Yes!
 I would like to receive promotions from Nextones affiliates and brands...."
 Judge Claudia Wilken ruled that the SMS text messages are not covered by the TCPA, first, because the manner in which the SMS messages were sent does not fit the statutory definition of an "automatic telephone dialing system," and second, because the plaintiff had agreed to receive promotional messages under a broadly worded consent provision, executed in connection with the download of a free ringtone.

 The Ninth Circuit Court of Appeals reversed and reinstated the potentially 90 million dollar lawsuit against publishing giant Simon & Schuster.
 A settlement was finally approved by Judge Claudia Wilken on August 6, 2010, which would pay out $175 to each class member who files a claim.

 In April 2005 a class action lawsuit against Jamster! was filed.
 The lawsuit alleges that Jamster! scammed cellular telephone customers through the use of fraudulent and deceptive advertisements.
 The plaintiffs argue that the ads in question offered one free ring tone to cell phone customers who responded to the ad via text message, but failed to inform users that they would be subscribed to a monthly service.
 The lawsuit was combined with four others and settled in November 2009.